Marketing91

 McDonalds arch deluxe brand failure

-The trouble was that nobody goes to McDonald’s for sophistication, they go for convenience.
+McDonald’s Arch deluxe burger failed because nobody goes to McDonald’s for sophistication, they go for convenience.
+The Arch deluxe burger was sophisticated to make and required new sauces, buns and fresh lettuce.
+As a result, the franchise partners did not have enough return on investment to justify the arch deluxe.
 Part of this convenience is knowing exactly what to expect.
 McDonald’s restaurants may serve up gazpacho in Spain and lamb burgers in India, but on the whole they are the same the world over.
 Most people who walk into a McDonald’s restaurant know what they are going to order before they reach the counter.
 They don’t want to be bombarded with a million and one variations on what is essentially the same product – a hamburger.

 The other problem with the Arch Deluxe was the fact that it was sold on taste.
 Everybody knows that McDonald’s is never going to be awarded a Michelin star, yet everybody still comes back.
 In an article headlined ‘McDonald’s Missing the Mark,’ which appeared in Brand Week on 12